Don't mix different font types. Stick to the default font.

 Avoid URLs as link text.

-This is because visual users can often interpret intended breaks between words.
+This is because visual users can often interpret intended breaks between words, but screen readers can't.
 When we see “www.londontoylibrary.co.uk” we see the words “london”, “toy” and “library”, but a screen reader is going to read the URL letter-by-letter which is unintelligible.
 So always use a descriptive name as your link.
 Example:

 Instead of this as a link: https://github.com/eschnett/zotero-citationcounts